 - Anyone can become a carer at any point in their lives.
 Currently around one in eight working adults will be carers (Carers UK).
 As pressures of caring responsibilities fluctuate, it may become necessary for a carer to consider altering the ways they work.

-- The NHS has a commitment to support carers as defined in the Five Year Forward View.
+- The NHS has a commitment to support carers as defined in the Five Year Forward View and in the more recent Interim NHS People Plan.

 Think about where and how you advertise new roles.